openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 #. :ref:`Modify components in the unit<Developing Course Components>`.
 #. :ref:`Publish the changes to the unit<Publish a Unit>`.

-The following diagram shows the typical unit development workflow:
+The following diagram shows the typical unit development workflow.

 .. image:: ../../../shared/building_and_running_chapters/Images/workflow-create-unit.png
  :alt: Diagram of the unit development workflow